OWASP/OWASPBugBounty/JavaHTMLSanitizer/Readme.md

 #OWASP Java HTML Sanitizer Bug Bounty

-This simple web application is hosting single webform protected from XSS by the <a href="https://www.owasp.org/index.php/OWASP_Java_HTML_Sanitizer_Project">OWASP Java HTML Sanitizer</a>.
+This simple web application is hosting a single web form that is protected from XSS by the <a href="https://www.owasp.org/index.php/OWASP_Java_HTML_Sanitizer_Project">OWASP Java HTML Sanitizer</a>.

 This library protects agains XSS attacks using a configurable policy This test uses the default "Slashdot policy" (defined here https://github.com/OWASP/java-html-sanitizer/blob/master/src/main/java/org/owasp/html/examples/SlashdotPolicyExample.java) allows the following tags ("a", "p", "div", "i", "b", "em", "blockquote", "tt", "strong"n "br", "ul", "ol", "li") and only certain attributes.
 This policy also allows for the custom slashdot tags, "quote" and "ecode".

 ###Scope